reduxjs/react-redux/docs/introduction/getting-started.md

 ### Learn Modern Redux Livestream

 Redux maintainer Mark Erikson appeared on the "Learn with Jason" show to explain how we recommend using Redux today.
-The show includes a live-coded example app that shows how to use Redux Toolkit and React-Redux hooks with Typescript, as well as the new RTK Query data fetching APIs.
+The show includes a live-coded example app that shows how to use Redux Toolkit and React-Redux hooks with TypeScript, as well as the new RTK Query data fetching APIs.

 See [the "Learn Modern Redux" show notes page](https://www.learnwithjason.dev/let-s-learn-modern-redux) for a transcript and links to the example app source.